CLRX/CLRX-mirror/doc/GcnInstrsVop2.md

 Description: Subtract SRC1 with borrow from SRC0, and store result to VDST and store carry flag to SDST (or VCC) bit with number that equal to lane id.
 Borrow is stored in SSRC2 bit with number of lane id.
 SDST and SSRC2 are 64-bit.
+Bits for inactive threads in SDST are always zeroed.
 Operation:
 ```
 UINT64 mask = (1ULL<<LANEID)
 UINT8 CC = ((SSRC2&mask) ?
 1 : 0)
 UINT64 temp = (UINT64)SRC0 - (UINT64)SRC1 - CC
+SDST = 0
 VDST = temp
 SDST = (SDST&~mask) | ((temp >> 32) ? mask : 0)
 ```